A8H1K/Ukraine-russia/Working paper.md

 - Military base formation is not allowed in NATO countries
 - NATO's military command structure to be dissolved
 - Laws will be made to protect russian speakers in Ukraine
+- Recognize the liberation of Crimea
+- Independance in the Donbass region
+- Ukraine won't join NATO

 Russia will return by:-
 - Pulling their forces out of ukraine.